yalmip/yalmip.github.io/_posts/2016-09-16-debugginginfeasible.md

 date: '2016-09-16'
 ---

-Ok, so you've created your massive 5000 lines of code model, and when you run it, the solver claims it is infeasible
+You've created your massive 5000 lines of code model, and when you run it, the solver claims it is infeasible

 ````matlab